Gwindow/WhatAPI/Twinklebear Work Notes.md

 Within inbox.inbox.Inbox.hasNextPage and inbox.inbox.Inbox.hasPreviousPage there is nothing that can throw an exception, so why is it in try/catch?
 I've removed the try catch, let's see what happens.
 I should ask Gwindow to confirm this removal is ok.

+in requests.Response what are the fields catalogueNumber, logCue, bitRateList?
+I thought bit rate list would be a list of acceptable bitrates, but inspecting the response it appears to be a number.
+What is its meaning?
+Same question for releaseType

+In requests.Conductor is the field id corresponding to the conductor's artist id?

+In requests package, Conductor, Artist, RemixedBy, DJ and With are identical.
+Why not have them inherit from a base class defining their shared properties, or simply make them all the same class?

 In function in notifications.Results:
 ```Java
 public void downloadFile(String url, String path) throws IOException {